jina-ai/examples/example_template.md

 ### 🏃 Step 3.
 Index your data
 In this step, we will index our data.

 *Here describe the Index Flow.
 Be as specific as possible in describing how this Index Flow works and what is its input.
-You are encouraged to user code snippets, images, or whatever helps to clarify.*
+You are encouraged to use code snippets, images, or whatever helps to clarify.*

 ```
 python app.py index (replace as necessary)